Bringing discrete-time Langevin splitting methods into agreement with thermodynamics: Introduction

 The GJF and VRORV methods, corresponding to the GJ-I and GJ-II methods of the GJ set listed in Ref.~\cite{GJ} when applying the same half-step velocity estimator to both, have similar statistical properties to one another.
 However, the derivations of these methods differ in a fundamental way since VRORV originated from a corrective time scaling of the BAOAB method which, in turn, originated from the operating splitting technique.
 We seek in this paper to identify corrective measures to the splitting approach that can similarly lead to all methods in the GJ family.
 The reason for this interest is two-fold.
 First, such revisions would provide insight to the relationships between numerical Langevin methods and methodologies.
 Second, with a direct relationship between the methods and how they are derived, one may be able to take advantage of the analysis framework developed for one approach in the analysis of the methods arising from the other.

-Building on the ABO splitting technique advanced by Ref.~\cite{LM}, and combined with the insight of the specific corrective deterministic time scaling highlighted in Ref.~\cite{Sivak} for a specific case, we are in Sec.~\ref{sec:general-splitting} able to consistently generalize the ABO splitting terms in order to produce methods in bijective correspondence to the GJ set.
-We can then in Sec.~\ref{sec:Weak2order} use the already-developed analytical machinery for the splitting technique to state that all the GJ methods are at least weak second-order methods; i.e., they produce steady-state distributions that deviate at most by terms second order in the time step for any non-linear system.
+Building on the ABO splitting technique advanced by Ref.~\cite{LM}, and combined with the insight of the specific corrective deterministic time scaling highlighted in Ref.~\cite{Sivak} for a specific case, we are in Sec.~\ref{sec:general-splitting} able to consistently generalize the ABO splitting terms in order to reproduce the GJ set of methods.
+In Sec.~\ref{sec:equivalence} we explain how our generalized ABO formalism leads to the realization that all GJ methods are equivalent to the BAOAB method, up to a rescaling of friction.
+Given that BAOAB is known to be weak second order, i.e., it produces steady-state distributions that deviate at most by terms second order in the time step for any non-linear system, this suggests that the same is true for all GJ methods.
+An explicit calculation in support of this idea using the already-developed analytical machinery for the BAOAB splitting technique is presented in the Appendix.

 From this combined analysis, we further identify a new GJ method, which is the result of equal time scaling throughout all three A, B, and O splitting operations.
 Finally, in Sec.~\ref{subsec:half-step} we revisit the issue of the definition of a statistically correct half-step velocity, and identify a general expression that can be applied to any of the GJ methods with correct Maxwell-Boltzmann as well as transport statistics.
 We provide explicit algorithmic integration of this new half-step velocity into the GJ set.
-The results are validated in Sec.~\ref{sec:Num_Sim} through: (i) numerical simulations of simple non-linear systems including direct tests of the weak second order accuracy, and (ii) quantum-based molecular dynamics (QMD) to show the usefulness of both the GJ methods for QMD and the new statistically robust half-step velocity in quantifying the simulation's adherence to equilibrium Boltzmann and Maxwell-Boltzmann statistics.
-We note that the GJ methods have previously been extensively tested on nonlinear and classical MD systems; see, e.g., Refs.~\cite{GJF2,GJF4,2GJ,Josh,JDF2}.
+The results are validated in Sec.~\ref{sec:Num_Sim} through i) numerical simulations of simple non-linear systems including direct tests of the weak second order accuracy, and ii) quantum-based molecular dynamics (QMD) to show the usefulness of both the GJ methods for QMD and the new statistically robust half-step velocity in quantifying the simulation's adherence to equilibrium Boltzmann and Maxwell-Boltzmann statistics.
+We note that the GJ methods have previously been extensively tested on nonlinear and classical MD systems; see, e.g., Refs.~\cite{GJF2,GJF4,2GJ,Josh,GJ,JDF2}.